 - W. S. Dixson, American Republican politician, Delegate to Republican National Convention from South Carolina, 1912

-- Myrtle Dixson, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1924
+- Myrtle Dixson, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1924

-- Jimmie Devon Dixson, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1988
+- Jimmie Devon Dixson, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1988

 - J. E. Dixson, American Republican politician, Alternate Delegate to Republican National Convention from South Carolina, 1916

-- Evelyn Dixson, American Democrat politician, Delegate to Democratic National Convention from New York, 1980
+- Evelyn Dixson, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1980

 - Eli Dixson, American politician, Member of Illinois State House of Representatives 27th District, 1891-93